Hermann Gauch

 Hermann Gauch (6 May 1899 – 7 November 1978) was a Nazi race theorist noted for his dedication to Nordic theory to an extent that embarrassed the Nazi leadership when he claimed that Italians were "half ape".
 Briefly adjutant to Heinrich Himmler, his career was later stalled by Himmler himself.
 During World War II he served with distinction in the Yugoslav campaign.

-After the war he remained devoted to National Socialism and Holocaust denial, claiming that Jewish deaths in the Holocaust were exaggerated and becoming an activist in the neo-Nazi Deutsche Reichspartei.
+After the war he remained devoted to Nazism and Holocaust denial, claiming that Jewish deaths in the Holocaust were exaggerated and becoming an activist in the neo-Nazi Deutsche Reichspartei.
 His life and ideas were recorded by his politically unsympathetic son Sigfrid Gauch in a memoir which was the first significant example of the genre of "father memoirs" written by the children of former Nazis.

 Early life

 Gauch was born in Einöllen.
 His father was a farmer, who died of malaria in Africa when Hermann was 14.
 From 1913 to 1917 he studied at Kaiserlautern and Augsburg.
 In 1917 he joined the German army, participating in the late stages of World War I. He was badly injured at the Battle of Soissons in 1918 and captured by American troops.
 He escaped from a French prison camp in 1919.

 In the post-war years Gauch trained to become a physician, qualifying in 1924.
 In 1922 he joined the Nazi party, becoming a member of Rudolf Hess's S.A. unit.
 In 1924 he participated in the assassination of Franz Josef Heinz, leader of the separatist government of the Palatinate.
 At this time Gauch was closest to the circles of the Nordicist and neopagan faction within the party led by Himmler, Alfred Rosenberg and Walter Darré.

 After the Nazi party was disbanded following the Beer Hall Putsch, Gauch's party membership lapsed.
 He did not renew it in 1925 when the party was re-established because by that time he was employed as a doctor in the Handelsmarine (merchant marine) and later the Kriegsmarine, which precluded party membership.
 He rejoined the party in 1934, also becoming a member of the SS.
 He was briefly Himmler's adjutant for cultural and racial affairs, but was not a success in the post.
 He resigned from the SS in 1935 after marriage became a requirement for membership.
 His application to rejoin in 1937 was turned down by Himmler personally.